Tonks89/Tonks89.github.io/_posts/articles/2017-04-10-The_age_of_the_machine_man.md

 <figure>
 	<img src="../../images/posts/The_age_of_the_machine_man/osseointegrated1.jpg" alt="image">
-	<figcaption> Diagram depicting the integration of the bionic arm into the user's bone and the electrodes attached to his remaining muscles and nerves.
-Note that although the electrodes remain within the body, the bionic arm can be detached from the body at anytime. </figcaption>
+	<figcaption> Diagram depicting the integration of the bionic arm into the user's bone and the electrodes attached to his remaining muscles and nerves.  </figcaption>
 </figure>

 Bionic limbs that can be controlled with the mind?
 That can be used to feel?
 And that can be integrated into our bodies?